Applied Statistics Graduate Program

 The Master of Science in Applied Statistics program trains students to utilize statistical methods to draw valid and meaningful inferences from data.
 Using a variety of statistical software (SAS, SPSS, Minitab, R), graduates are expected to analyze real-world data appropriately and communicate their findings effectively.
 The degree is granted to students who complete 30 units of course work and either pass two comprehensive examinations or fulfill the thesis/project requirement.
 Typically, the degree is obtained in four semesters.

-More information can be found in the CSULB Catalog: M.S. in Applied Statistics.
+More information can be found in M.S. in Applied Statistics - CSULB Catalog (23-24).

 Upon completion of the program, students seek jobs as statistical analysts in industry, government, or academia.
 Some of the graduates continue on for a Ph.D. in other universities.